-The standard rotating direction for the 4thGU actuators is clockwise to close.
+The standard rotating direction for the AIR TORQUE actuators is clockwise to close.

-Standard 4thGU actuators are designed for 90° rotating angle, with travel stop allowing adjustment (Fig. 3-3) for -5° up to +15° on the close position and for +5° up to -15° on the open position.
-For ATO45U stroke adjustment is only available on request.
+Standard actuators are designed for 90° rotating angle, with travel stop allowing adjustment (Fig. 3-3) for $\pm 5^{\circ}$ on both close and open positions.

-For single acting actuators in case of pressure, power or signal failure the springs drive the actuator in the fail position that can be FAIL OPEN or FAIL CLOSE.
+For single acting actuator in case of pressure, power or signal failure the springs drive the actuator in the fail position that can be FAIL OPEN or FAIL CLOSE.